suryachand2k1/DS-5690-Project/README.md

 #### Unexpected Underperformance

-Despite having the highest parameter count, **codellama:70b** underperformed—often returning only short summaries or default messages (e.g., stating that documentation cannot be provided due to harmful/unethical or proprietary content, where on manually verifying those samples I confirm there is no sunch content or license in those samples) instead of full documentation.
+Despite having the highest parameter count, **codellama:70b** underperformed—often returning only short summaries or default messages (e.g., stating that documentation cannot be provided due to harmful/unethical or proprietary content, where on manually verifying those samples I confirm there is NO such content or license present) instead of full documentation.

 ---